 So let's go ahead and create a new key pair, call it My Instance, and now I need to download this key pair.
 Which will download the private part, once that key pair is downloaded I can then click on launch instance.
 Now if we go back to our dashboard by clicking on view instances.
 We can see here that it's trying to launch at the minute, the status is pending and it shouldn't take too long for that to become active.
 And here we go we can now see it's up and running.

-That now brings me to the end of this lecture on EC2, like I mentioned previously this is going to be the longest and most in-depth lecture, simply due to how much for key compute service it is and a wide range of use cases.
+That now brings me to the end of this lecture on EC2, like I mentioned previously this is going to be the longest and most in-depth lecture, simply due to how much of a key compute service it is in a wide range of use cases.

 He is AWS certified and accredited in addition to being a published author covering topics across the AWS landscape.